 Cleanse the bathroom

 Replace what you can within your budget.
-If the floor is looking a bit dingy, you can re-tile the floor yourself and save a ton of money.
+If the floor is looking a bit dingy, you can re-tile the floor yourself and save a ton of money, after you continue learning about how to do so.
 Replacing the tub or shower can really make a huge difference to the look of the bathroom.
 If that’s beyond your budget, re-grout the tile, replace the toilet seat and sink to completely refresh the room.

 Property valuation experts estimate a new bathroom can add as much as 5% to the sale value of a house, so this should certainly make the top of your priority list.

 Check for bug infestation:

 Having a pest or bug infestation is one of the worst things that can happen and you will never be able to sell your house if the buyer finds about the bugs.
 You can hire Bed Bug Removal Buffalo New York to inspect your house and get rid of your bed bugs if you have any.
 This way you can just have your furniture checked and you do not have to spend money on replacing them.

 Let potential buyers see themselves living there.
 Empty nesters or a single person may view your home and be turned off (even unconsciously!) by a kiddie pool in the backyard or a climbing wall in the basement.
 Your house should be neutral, so turn that space into a den or another bedroom instead so potential buyers feel like they can make it home.